DUE Wednesday, December 12, 2018 at 8:30 p.m. (at final exam)

 An excellent study guide is one that addresses the topic clearly, demonstrates a thorough critical understanding of the movie, explores the topics thoughtfully and in depth within the allotted space, is coherently organized with ideas supported by apt reasons and well-chosen examples, has an effective, fluent style marked by syntactic variety and a clear command of language, and is generally free from errors in grammar, usage, and mechanics.

 Extra credit is possible for additional supporting materials (not words!) that improve the quality of the study guide, at the discretion of the professor.
 The sources of any additional materials should be properly cited.

 The due date for this assignment is at the final exam (given at the top of this page).
+Canvas will close acceptance of submissions exactly at 8:30 pm.
 No late assignments will be accepted, due to the university's requirement of submitting final course grades shortly thereafter.
 Exceptions require either prior approval or doctor-validated medical excuse.

 Why do I ask you to explain your individual contributions to the study guide?
 There are two reasons for this.
 First, increasingly in the work I do in the real world as a scientist and environmental consultant on a team basis, there is an emerging practice that reports spell out who did what.
 That means it is likely something you will encounter in your careers, so it is good to start practicing doing that.
 Second, this helps to establish a fair basis for grading and transparency in terms of who is doing the work.
 The goal is to have a near equal effort by the partners.
 If everyone knows their role will be described at the end of the report, then there is more incentive to participate and contribute rather than free load on the efforts of the more active partner.
 In the vast majority of cases in the past I know students have done very well as partners to produce amazing study guides, but problems do arise and I want it to be clear that the TAs and I are on the look out for people who are not doing their fair share of the work.